 Check Your Medicines with Nancy, the new animation which launched with the Check Your Medicines campaign, follows Nancy as she takes step to manage her medications and improve her health.
 Check Your Medicines with Nancy provides simple information and tips on how to reduce your risk of medicine-related falls, with a light hearted twist through the characters Nancy and her dog Bailey.

 Check Your Medicines with Nancy can be shared, through the videos page www.stayonyourfeet.com.au/video or played through YouTube.
 For a USB copy to be used in your workplace contact email@example.com.

 Check Your Medicines resources

 The Check Your Medicines campaign promotes several resources which can be used by older adults to help them to manage their medications.
 The Check Your Medicines brochure provides great information that includes hints and suggestions to help the reader better manage their medication.
-It is suitable for providing a brief introduction into medicines and the link they have with falls prevention.
-The brand new Check Your Medicine bag is a great tool to help older adults bring in their medications for a free medicine check by their GP or pharmacist.
+It is suitable for providing a brief introduction to medicines and the impact that they have on falls risk.
+The brand new Check Your Medicines bag is a great tool to help older adults to bring in their medications for a free medicine check by their GP or pharmacist.

 These and a range of other resources to prevent slips, trips and falls are available to order for distribution to your clients and community members and are delivered free of charge by visiting www.injurymattersquickmail.com.au.